crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed a ``NullPointerException`` that could prevent a node from starting up.
+  This could occur if the node crashed or disconnected while a user deleted a table.

 - Fixed the type information of the ``fs['data']`` and ``fs['disks']`` column in the ``sys.nodes`` table.
 Querying those columns could have resulted in serialization errors.